Virtuant/katacoda-scenarios/jenkins/jenkins-automated-job-hello-world/step2.md

 Here, we show how to build the project via Maven.
 If you prefer to build via Gradle, see the next section.

-Here, we scroll down to “Build” -> click -> “Invoke Maven script”
+Here, we scroll down to “Build” -> click -> “Invoke top-level Maven Targets”

 ![2017-01-03-13_52_27-github-triggered-build-config-jenkins](https://user-images.githubusercontent.com/558905/37997322-7ee9d3ce-31e8-11e8-8723-0860b435c463.png)